Consumer Leadership Dinner 2019 – ‘Sustainability and Purpose in Business’

 On Wednesday 5th June, Berwick Partners was delighted to be joined by Douglas Lamont, Chief Executive of innocent, as guest host for our Consumer Leadership Dinner held at 1 Lombard Street, London.
-The event was attended by numerous CEOs and MDs, from a broad range of consumer goods businesses to discuss and debate the role of ‘Sustainability and Purpose in Business’ as Katie Hart, a Consultant in our Consumer and Retail Practice explains.
+The event was attended by numerous CEOs and MDs, from a broad range of consumer goods businesses to discuss and debate the role of ‘Sustainability and Purpose in Business’.

 Douglas joined innocent in 2006 and has been leading the business as Chief Executive for the past six years.
 Under his leadership the business has expanded both its product strategy, stretching into a broad range of healthy drinks, and its geographical footprint, scaling the business right across Europe.
 As a result, the business has more than doubled; however the aim has not purely been profit focused.
 Instead, Douglas has championed a way of doing business that balances the need for profit with the needs of people and planet.